 Swamp Maple, Scarlet Maple

-Redpointe® Red Maple is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+Bowhall Red Maple is primarily valued in the landscape for its rigidly columnar form.
 It features showy clusters of red flowers along the branches in early spring before the leaves.
 It has green deciduous foliage which emerges red in spring.
-The lobed leaves turn an outstanding red in the fall.
+The lobed leaves turn an outstanding orange in the fall.
 The furrowed silver bark and brick red branches add an interesting dimension to the landscape.

-Redpointe® Red Maple is a deciduous tree with a distinctive and refined pyramidal form.
+Bowhall Red Maple is a deciduous tree with a narrowly upright and columnar growth habit.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

 Bowhall Red Maple is recommended for the following landscape applications;